Louiseskinner01/project2-the-countdown/README.md

 - **Voice Input**: Add a voice input option for users to dictate their calculations instead of typing.
 - **Educational Quizzes**: Implement math-based quizzes or games to help users improve their arithmetic skills while using the app.
 - **Scoreboard / Leaderboard**: Implement a scoring system that tracks correct answers, speed, and streaks.
 Users can compare scores on a leaderboard, adding gamification elements.
 This motivates users to improve performance, encouraging repeated engagement and friendly competition.
-- **User Account / Login Systsem**: Users can register, log in, and save their progress.
+- **User Account / Login System**: Users can register, log in, and save their progress.
 Personalized accounts allow for tracking historical performance, customizing difficulty settings, and storing achievements.
 This adds a long-term engagement factor and supports consistent learning.
 - **Hints & Step-by-Step Solutions**:Provide optional hints or step-by-step solutions for complex problems.
 This helps users learn from mistakes, understand the process, and build confidence while practicing.
-This could be a feture that can be toggled on/off in the user account or game settings.
+This could be a feature that can be toggled on/off in the user account or game settings.
 - **Custom Difficulty Levels**:Allow users to adjust difficulty beyond presets, such as limiting the numbers, operations, or time allowed.
 This gives users control over their challenge and ensures the game remains appropriate for different skill levels.
 - **Progress Analytics / Stats Dashboard**:Track metrics such as accuracy, average completion time, and progress over time.
 Users can visually monitor improvement and identify areas for further practice, promoting data-driven learning.